infracost/infracost-atlantis/examples/append-to-atlantis-comments/README.md

                 printf "$msg"
     ```
-4. Restart the Atlantis application with the new env vars and config
+4. Restart the Atlantis application with the new environment vars and config
 5. Send a pull request to change something in the Terraform code, the Infracost output should be added to your Atlantis comment.